Amapocho/Natural-Language-Inference-and-Probing/README.md

 ## Probe

-I constructed a POS probe to analyse the model.
+I constructed a Part-Of-Speech (POS) tag probe to analyse the model.
 It took the output from the different internal layers of the inference model, passed it through a dense neural net to predict the POS tag of the words given as input.